In the Courtroom and the Boardroom

 Episode Summary:

-In this episode of In the Court Room and the Board Room, host Colleen McKnight welcomes Lidiya Deane, Director in the Valuation Advisory Group at Stout, to discuss the intricacies of business valuation in legal contexts.
+In this episode of In the Courtroom and the Boardroom, host Colleen McKnight welcomes Lidiya Deane, Director in the Valuation Advisory Group at Stout, to discuss the intricacies of business valuation in legal contexts.
 Lidiya explains how valuation shifts from an internal tool to a critical piece of evidence in litigation, emphasizing the importance of a well-documented and credible valuation.
 The conversation covers key value drivers such as management compensation, related party transactions, discretionary spending, and concentration risks.
 Lidiya highlights the significance of clear corporate documents and the necessity of impartial expert valuations in disputes.
 This episode is essential for business owners and executives who need to understand how valuation impacts legal outcomes and how to prepare for potential disputes.

 Key Timestamps: